NICHD-BSPC/chrom-name-mappings/README.md

 # chrom-name-mappings
 Automated workflow for matching chromosome names between genome assemblies.

-This worflow attempts to match the chromosomes names from two reference genome fasta files by comparing the full chromosomes  sequences between fastas to identify matches.
+This worflow attempts to match the chromosomes names from two reference genome fasta files by comparing the full chromosome sequences between fastas to identify matches.
 It returns a .tsv table of matched pairs of chromosome names, along with text files containing the lists of filtered-out chromosome names and non-matching chromosome names, if applicable.